How to use App Connect with Oracle Database

 Use templates to quickly create flows for Oracle Database

 Learn how to use App Connect templates to quickly create flows that complete actions on Oracle Database.
-For example, open the Templates gallery, and then search for Oracle Database.
+For example, go to the Discover page and search for Oracle Database.

 Oracle Database flow in detailed view